hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 Recommended:
   * Fortran compiler
   * LHAPDF  (including devel packages).
-If not available, use the `-DSHERPA_ENABLE_INSTALL_LHAPDF=ON` cmake option to install LHAPDF on-the-fly during the Sherpa insatllation (internet connection required).
+If not available, use the `-DSHERPA_ENABLE_INSTALL_LHAPDF=ON` cmake option to install LHAPDF on-the-fly during the Sherpa installation (internet connection required).
   * libzip  (including devel packages).
-If not available, use the `-DSHERPA_ENABLE_INSTALL_LIBZIP=ON` cmake option to install libzip on-the-fly during the Sherpa insatllation (internet connection required).
+If not available, use the `-DSHERPA_ENABLE_INSTALL_LIBZIP=ON` cmake option to install libzip on-the-fly during the Sherpa installation (internet connection required).

 Compilation and installation proceed through the following commands if you use the distribution tarball: